Why Should My Child Attend a Charter School?: 5 Ways Public Charter Schools Benefit A Diverse Population

 3. More Accountability

 Not being directly government-mandated, charter schools hold more personal accountability.
 Unlike traditional public schools who can often pass their failures back up the bureaucracy ladder, charter schools depend on the success rates of their students to maintain funding and enrollment.
+If funding is mismanaged or the quality of the education dwindles, then the facility can be shut down.

 4. Smaller Class Sizes Facilitate Learning